$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Homotopy Maurer--Cartan theory

 We note that $Q_{\rm BRST}$ governs the gauge transformations of fields and ghosts,

 and it also incorporates the symmetry structure of the ghosts themselves.

 As shown in Appendix~\ref{app:lemmata}, we have

 and similar equations for $c_{-k}$.
 This reflects the fact that the truncation from $\sL$ to $\sL_{\rm trunc}$ breaks the homotopy Jacobi relation on the truncated higher products.
 We see that for ordinary Lie algebras and, consequently, ordinary gauge theory, we have neither $\mu_i$ for $i>2$ nor the higher ghosts $c_{-k}$ with $k>0$ and so, $Q^2_{\rm BRST}=0$.
 Therefore, the BRST formalism is sufficient for ordinary gauge theory.
-In the general case, however, we would have to impose $f=0$ to close the gauge algebra, which is usually phrased as the gauge algebra only closes on-shell.
+In the general case, however, we would have to impose $f=0$ to close the gauge algebra, which is usually described by saying that the gauge algebra only closes on-shell.

 To obtain an off-shell formulation, e.g.~for a quantisation of the field theory, we need to extend the BRST formalism.
 In the case of homotopy MC theory it is very obvious what this extension should be.
 Instead of truncating the original $L_\infty$-algebra $\sL$ to $\sL_{\rm trunc}$ yielding the BRST complex, we should have simply kept all of $\sL$ and put $\frF_{\rm BV}=\sL[1]$.
 This is indeed what the BV formalism does.